Notes on Gravitational Physics: White dwarfs and neutron stars

 whereas

-So matter in an accretion disk around a neutron star can emit an intense beam of X-rays from radii up to more than 10 times the radius of the star, while the X-ray intensity from accreting white dwarfs is low. {\sl Energy of a supernova}

-As mentioned above, Baade and Zwicky, armed with Landau's suggestion and with the observations of the previous ten years showing that observed supernova occurred in other galaxies, wrote in 1934 ``With all reserve we advance the view that a super-nova represents the transition of an ordinary star into a neutron star, consisting mainly of neutrons.''
+So matter in an accretion disk around a neutron star can emit an intense beam of x-rays from radii up to more than 10 times the radius of the star, while the x-ray intensity from accreting white dwarfs is low. {\sl Energy of a supernova} As mentioned above, Baade and Zwicky, armed with Landau's suggestion and with the observations of the previous ten years showing that observed supernova occurred in other galaxies, wrote in 1934 ``With all reserve we advance the view that a super-nova represents the transition of an ordinary star into a neutron star, consisting mainly of neutrons.''
 Their suggestion was due in part to the following computation of the energy that would be produced in such a collapse, although they were unaware that Chandrasekhar's upper limit on white dwarfs would imply that a collapse of this kind was in fact possible.
+Supernovae are explosions that can outshine the entire galaxy in which they occur, with brightness as great as $10^{43}$ erg/s ($> 10^9 L_\odot$) and total energy emitted as large as $10^{53}$ erg.
+(Energy in light is $10^{51}-10^{52}$ erg, in neutrinos about $10^{53}$ erg).
+If one could convert the entire mass of the Sun to light, the energy emitted would be $M_\odot c^2 = (2\times 10^{33}$g)($3\times 10^{10}$cm s$^{-1}$)$^2 = 2\times 10^{54}$ erg, so the total energy emitted by a supernova is nearly $\frac{1}{10} M_\odot c^2$.